-The 2016 Paramedic Course has two options—hybrid and standard.
+The Paramedic Course has three options—Hybrid, Standard and RN-Paramedic Bridge.
 The hybrid sections have significant online work assignments in addition to face-to-face meetings one day every other week for 8 hours (9am to 5pm).
 There are sections that meet on Wednesdays and also a Friday section.
 The standard format course utilizes the online learning lessons to support the student’s learning but there are no formal assignments.
 The standard format section meets face-to-face in the classroom each Tuesday (9am to 5pm) and each Friday morning (9am-1pm).
 The standard format section’s schedule meets the requirements for military veterans to use their education benefits.

 Paramedic Head Start is a series of 3 online courses (using our Moodle LMS) use the same lesson materials that we use in the actual Paramedic Course.
 All of this would be strictly optional and serve as preparatory work—it would NOT provide advanced standing or preclude the student from any actual coursework in the Paramedic class.
 It would give the student a very solid feel for the depth and breadth of our studies and introduce you to our methodologies.
 Plus, your efforts are not wasted as this stuff counts!

 We know that paramedic students learn best in small groups under the guidance of a talented coach working in lab and simulation settings.
 However, a key component of our learning process involves online preparation.
 This Paramedic Head Start would clearly help you prepare.